arvidn/libtorrent/docs/projects.rst

 ----

-Miro_ is a free application for channels of internet video (also known as video podcasts and video rss).
+Miro_ is a free application for channels of internet video (also known as video podcasts and video RSS).
 Miro is designed to be easy to use and to give you an elegant fullscreen viewing experience.

 .. _Miro: http://getmiro.com